Economic indicators and trends in technology support the disability inclusion agenda.

 The employment rate of disabled people will increase in the next few years.
-That is to say, that one of the top Gartner’s strategic predictions for the twenties is promising.
-It has been already proven that the organizations that actively employ people with disabilities stand out.
-To be precise, they achieve a higher retention rate, higher employee productivity, and profitability.
+That is to say, one of the top Gartner’s strategic predictions for the twenties is promising.
+It has already been proven that organizations that actively employ people with disabilities stand out.
+Specifically, they achieve a higher retention rate, employee productivity, and profitability.

 Moreover, the development of new technologies such as AI, VR, and WT enhances career opportunities in an unprecedented way.